-Last November, my husband and I were on our honeymoon in Maui and one of the main activities we wanted to do was a zipline/hiking tour near the waterfalls.
+Last November, my husband and I were on our honeymoon in Maui.
+One of the main activities we wanted to do was a hiking tour near the waterfalls.
 We dreamt of swimming in the cascading water at sunrise.

 Waterfall charts are a data visualization resource that can help you gather and track important data such as traffic goals and lead generation.
 Below, let's review what a waterfall chart is, how to read one, and how to create one.

 What is a waterfall chart?

 In marketing, a waterfall chart could display the number of leads, traffic sources, or blog views over a period of time.
 More specifically, you could use a waterfall chart to showcase how your blog traffic has increased or decreased in the last year, giving values month over month.

-One of the reasons that waterfall charts are effective in marketing is because they give context on the data it's reporting.
+One of the reasons that waterfall charts are effective in marketing is because they give context to the data it's reporting.
 Most data visualizations suffer from ignoring circumstances that result in a fall or rise in numbers, such as seasonality.

 At first glance, these charts can be difficult to read.
-Below, let's review how to read a waterfall chart:
+Below, let's review how to read a waterfall chart.

 How to Read a Waterfall Chart